-PROPAGANDA AND FREE SPEECH

-In the first months after the U.S. entered

-fully support the decision to join the conflict.
-President Woodrow Wilson creatsupport the war effort.
-The Committee

-produced articles, posters (above), pamphlets, movies, speeches and rallies that

-promoted the Allied cause and painted the Central Powers (especially Germany) as enemies of democracy and civilization.

-In addition, Congress passed two

-The Espionage Act gave the government

-broad powers to inspect communications

-by mail.
-The Sedition Act made it illegal

-to even speak against the war effort or

-the U.S. Government.
-Both laws were

-challenged in court; at the time, both

-were upheld by the Supreme Court as

-necessary for the war.
+LIBRARY OF CONGRESS PROPAGANDA AND FREE SPEECH In the first months after the U.S. entered the war, many Americans still did not fully support the decision to join the conflict.
+President Woodrow Wilson created the Committee on Public Information to encourage the American people to support the war effort.
+The Committee produced articles, posters (above), pamphlets, movies, speeches and rallies that promoted the Allied cause and painted the Central Powers (especially Germany) as enemies of democracy and civilization.
+In addition, Congress passed two laws of questionable constitutionality.
+The Espionage Act gave the government broad powers to inspect communications by mail.
+The Sedition Act made it illegal to even speak against the war effort or the U.S. Government.
+Both laws were challenged in court; at the time, both were upheld by the Supreme Court as necessary for the war.
+These measures fueled strong anti-German sentiment.
+German-Americans faced harassment and abuse; many changed their names to more English-sounding versions.
+In the hysteria, sauerkraut was renamed "liberty cabbage", dachshunds were called "liberty pups" and even German measles became "liberty measles."